magnusgp/FakeNewsDetection/reports/README.md

 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer:
+> We have developed two docker files.
+One for training and the other for deployment and inference.
+> To run the training docker image one should run "docker run training.Dockerfile".
+> The command is "docker run app.Dockerfile" for the other file.

 --- question 15 fill here ---